aboood40091/NSMBUtility/README.md

 1.)
-Installation and step 1, creating environment
+Installation

     Extract the .zip after downloading it.
 Move NSMBUtility.py to your desktop, and run the it.
-    Select the first option in the menu, and follow the steps.
-Remember, it will create a folder on your C:\ partition.
-You might be able to change this folder in a new version.
-After step one is completed, you return to the menu, where you type in 7, to exit it.
-After that, move the NSMBUtility.py to the created folder: C:\Wii U. You will also see three other folders.
+    Type in 7, to exit it.
+After that, move the NSMBUtility.py to the created folder: C:\Wii U. Three folders will be created when you use option 1, 2, 4.
     Anything you generate and download with NSMBUtility.py, will be stored in these three folders.
     Obviously, they can be copied to other places, but NSMBUtility.py will always store his things in the original folder, C:\Wii U.

 2.)
-Option 2, creating Cafiine folder structure
+Option 1, creating Cafiine folder structure

     This step is quite simple: it will create the needed folders to run your own custom level with Cafiine.
 The games where this program is meant for (NSMBU, NSLU and NSMBU + NSLU (on 1 disc))